-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-The money earned from this helps us to create free educational content without affecting the price of the shoes we recommend.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+The money earned from this helps us create free educational content without affecting the price of the shoes we recommend.

-For severe Hallux Rigidus, we recommend the above attributes in a shoe, but having a carbon plate can stiffen the toe box and prevent or restrict significant toe extension, providing considerable pain relief.
+For severe Hallux Rigidus, we recommend the above attributes in a shoe.
+However, having a carbon plate can stiffen the toe box and prevent or restrict significant toe extension, providing considerable pain relief.

-A vast amount of money is spent on running shoe technology.
-We have found that they work equally well for walking and provide effective pain relief from Hallux Rigidus.
+A vast amount of money is spent on running shoe technology, so our recommendations can be used as walking shoes for Hallux Rigidus.

-We recommend the Hoka One Bondi for mild symptoms of Hallux valgus due to their cushioned soles, low heel height and wide fit.
+We recommend the Hoka One Bondi 8 for mild symptoms of Hallux valgus due to its plush cushioning, low heel height and wide fit.

-The cushioned sole is responsive and reduces impact through the big toe joint, while the low heel height slows down the speed of weight transfer onto the forefoot.
+The cushioned sole is responsive and reduces impact through the big toe joint, while the low heel height of 4mm slows down the speed of weight transfer onto the forefoot.

-The Hoka One has a wide-fitting version to prevent compression of the Hallux within the toe box, which can irritate the symptoms of Hallux Valgus.
+The Hoka One has a wide-fitting version to prevent compression of the Hallux within the toe box, which can irritate the symptoms of Hallux Rigidus.

-The wide toebox prevents compression of the big toe joint alongside its structured midsole to control excess pronation moments that can irritate a hallux valgus.
+The wide toebox prevents compression of the big toe joint alongside its structured midsole to control excess pronation moments that can irritate a Hallux Rigidus.

-Most importantly, the Asics Glideride has a rocker sole which significantly reduces the amount of ankle flexion and forefoot extension during the gait cycle when walking and running.
-The rocker sole can significantly reduce pain levels for those with Hallux Valgus.
+Most importantly, the Asics Glideride 3 has a rocker sole which significantly reduces the amount of ankle flexion and forefoot extension during the gait cycle when walking and running.
+The rocker sole can significantly reduce pain levels for those with Hallux Rigidus.

-We highly recommend the HOKA ONE ONE Carbon X 2 due to its comprehensive fitting option, rocker sole and carbon fibre plate.
+We highly recommend the HOKA ONE ONE Carbon X 3 due to its comprehensive fitting options, rocker sole and carbon fibre plate.

 Similarly to the Asics Glideride, the Hoka has a wide-fit toe box and rocker sole to alleviate pressure from the big toe.